natashaclerkin/bia-MS3/README.md

 ![Admin Profile](https://res.cloudinary.com/nclerkin/image/upload/v1620780109/profile_t2gq79.png "Admin Profile")
 ## Existing Features
 - A clean, simplistic responsive website.
-- Clear navigation and UI with reused template structure across profile, brand and recipe sections.
+- Clear, fixed navigation which is available to the user if exessive scrolling is required and UI with reused template structure across profile, brand and recipe sections.
 - Monochrome palette to allow for recipe and brand sections to focus and capture the user’s attention.
 - Header with information about the website and it’s purpose.
 - ‘Trending’ section of recipes on the homepage for recipe inspiration.